SEN1221TUD/Q2_2023/readme.md

 5. Add a topic label from the right-hand side.
 Click on the gear icon next to "Labels" and choose the label based on the topic of your question.
 6. Click on "Submit new issue" in the green button below the text description.

-After that, one instructor or teacher assistant will reply to your question.
-Also, you are allowed (even encouraged) to help others, if you can!
-If you know how to help your fellow student with an issue, share your thoughts and answers.
+After that, the lecturer or teaching assistant will reply to your question.
+Also, you are allowed (even encouraged) to reply to questions posted by your fellow students!
+If you know how to help your fellow student with an issue, share your thoughts!

 ## 5. Instructions to set up your workspace